Rugrats (film series): Rugrats Go Wild (2003)

 This film is a crossover between the Rugrats and The Wild Thornberrys.
 In this film, Stu and Didi Pickles decide to take a vacation with their children, Tommy and Dil, with their friends coming along.
 However, the ship Stu has chartered is not especially seaworthy, and their party ends up stranded on an uncharted island in the Pacific.
 The kids decide to search for television personality Sir Nigel Thornberry, who is also on the island with his family.
 Meanwhile, Nigel's daughter, Eliza, who can talk to animals, meets Spike, the Pickles' dog.
 In addition to The Wild Thornberrys cast members reprising their roles, this film guest stars Bruce Willis as the voice of Spike, Chrissie Hynde as Siri the clouded leopard, and Ethan Phillips as Toa.
 This is also the first and only time Nancy Cartwright voiced Chuckie Finster in a film since his original voice actress retired in 2001.
 During its theatrical release, the film was presented with scratch-and-sniff cards (which were handed out at the box-office) to enhance the film experience.
 The scratch-and-sniff cards were also included on the home video version of the film.
 The film was the least successful of the series both critically and commercially.

+Untitled live-action/CGI film (TBA)

+On July 16, 2018, it was announced that Paramount Players had greenlit a live-action/CGI hybrid feature film to be written by David A. Goodman.
+The film was last set for a January 29, 2021 release date, pushed back from a November 13, 2020 release, with Clifford the Big Red Dog taking its old slot.
+David Bowers was announced as director, but on November 12, 2019, the film was removed from Paramount's release schedule.
+In October 2024 it was announced that the film had resumed production at Paramount with Jason Moore on board to direct with Mikey Day and Streeter Seidell setting to pen the script.
+The main characters are reported to be depicted using CGI while the other elements of the film will be live-action.